braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 # Push Notification Implementation Guide

-> This implementation guide covers the background needed on fundamental Push concepts, three use cases built by our team, accompanying code snippets, and guidance on logging analytics.
+> This implementation guide covers how to leverage push notification content extensions to get the most out of your push messages.
+Also included are three use cases built by our team, accompanying code snippets, and guidance on logging analytics.
 Visit our Braze Demo Repository [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app)!
 Please note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.

 ## Notification Content Extensions

-Push notifications while seemingly standard across different platforms offer the immense capacity for customization past what is normally implemented in the default UI.
-When a push notification (abbreviated banner view) is 3D pressed or viewed using the banner options, content notification extensions enable a custom view of the expanded push notification.
+Push notifications while seemingly standard across different platforms offer immense customization options past what is normally implemented in the default UI.
+When a push notification is 3D pressed, long pressed or, "viewed" through the banner options, content notification extensions enable a custom view of the expanded push notification.
 The customization options this extended view offer are quite expansive, offering similar functionality to that you'd find in an in-app message.

 While implementing push in this way may be unfamiliar to some, one of our well-known features at Braze, [Push Stories]({{site.baseurl}}/user_guide/message_building_by_channel/push/advanced_push_options/push_stories/), are a prime example of what a custom view for notification content extension can look like!